LSSTDESC/rail/docs/source/user_guide/interactive_usage.rst

 .. note::

-    If you have any examples that you think should be added to this list, you can open an `issue <https://github.com/LSSTDESC/rail/issues/new/choose>`_ in RAIL, or if you are a part of DESC, send a message in the ``desc-pz-rail`` Slack channel!
+    If you have any examples that you think should be added to this list, you can open an `issue <https://github.com/LSSTDESC/rail/issues/new/choose>`_ in RAIL, or if you are a part of DESC, send a message in the "desc-pz-rail" Slack channel!